 Denmark Activity 1

 Teach an older person who is not in your class how to determine the parts of speech for the sentences below.
-Then show how to draw language trees.
+Then show how to draw syntax tree(s).
 Explain the trees as together you draw and label the trees.

 Danish boats carried Danish Jews